-In cases where no permissions or incorrect visas have been obtained, a compliance report will be completed and sent to the International Student Team (IST) and the University Institutional Compliance Group which reports to the University Executive Board and potentially to the UKVI (previously UK Border Agency).
+In cases where no permissions (or incorrect permissions) have been obtained, a compliance report will be completed and sent to the International Student Team (IST) and the University Institutional Compliance Group which reports to the University Executive Board and potentially to the UKVI (previously UK Border Agency).

 Please note, neither MDSVisas, nor ISAS, are able to give visa advice to UoB staff travelling abroad.
 IST are experts in UK Immigration Law but not the laws or application procedures in other countries.
 See Foreign Travel for more information.